I strongly recommend that you do not buy a new CRA membership.

 to just abandon it: you must resell it or continue to pay the annual

 maintenance fee until you die.
-Maybe a good lawyer can help.
+They will sue to collect their fees.
+Maybe a good lawyer can help you.

-The CRA sales people are great: they can make black appear white.
+The CRA sales people are great liars: they can make black appear white.

 Even the CRA sales posters lie: Free shrimp.
-One hour drive.
+One hour drive to El Golfo, Mexico.
 Etc.

 If you are interested in selling or giving away your membership, please send me your email address.